Who We Are

-The story of Communities In Schools began in the 1970s when Founder Bill Milliken, then a youth advocate in New York City, came up with the idea of bringing community resources inside public schools where they are accessible, coordinated and accountable.
+Founder Bill Milliken began CIS in New York City in the 1970’s.
+He came up with the idea of bringing community resources inside public schools-where they are accessible, coordinated and accountable.
 “It’s relationships, not programs, that change children,” Bill once said.
 “A great program simply creates the environment for healthy relationships to form between adults and children.
 Young people thrive when adults care about them on a one-to-one level, and when they also have a sense of belonging to a caring community.”